 Smoked Turkey

-How to make a Smoked Turkey.
+How to smoke a turkey.
 Delicious holiday turkey recipe.
 Smoked Turkey or Smoked Turkey breast is fantastic and makes for a tasty option!

 Course BBQ, Entree, Thanksgiving